NamsyJay/Lancash-Group-IoT/README.md

   - This flow is built using a CI/CD Pipeline.
     - In addition to the pipeline, there are several tools in the workflow.
     - Datadog
-    - Hotjar
+    - Hotjar (Behavioural Analytics for user behaviour)
-    - CloudFlare
+    - CloudFlare (CDN Hosting)
-    - Google Analytics
+    - Google Analytics (Visuals)
   - A Centralised CIDM (Customer Identity Management) where customer information is managed.

-SLA Agreement